Creating and Using Templates in Goalscape

-Once you have created the generic version of your consulting or coaching strategy as a goalscape (project) in Goalscape Online, Download it as a .gsp file using the Project > Download > Goalscape GSP Project (or the 'down from the cloud' button at the top of the Goalscape Online screen) and Save it on your hard drive, then Close that goalscape (you can always reopen it from the Home tab).
+Once you have created the generic version of your consulting or coaching strategy as a goalscape (project) in the legacy Goalscape Online app, Download it as a .gsp file using the Project > Download > Goalscape GSP Project (or the 'down from the cloud' button at the top of the Goalscape Online screen) and Save it on your hard drive, then Close that goalscape (you can always reopen it from the Home tab).
 NB you may also need to enforce the '.gsp' suffix in the filename (some OS may try to change it to '.xml' or '.txt').

-To create a new instance of that goalscape in Goalscape Online, Upload the .gsp using Project > Upload > Goalscape GSP Project (or the 'up into the cloud' button at the top of the screen).
+To create a new instance of that goalscape in the legacy Online app, Upload the .gsp using Project > Upload > Goalscape GSP Project (or the 'up into the cloud' button at the top of the screen).

-Change the Main Goal name straight away – that will prevent any confusion with the original template or any previously-uploaded instances.
-Tip: use the client's name at the start of the Main Goal name to identify each goalscape by tab label and in the list under the Home tab.
+In either case, Change the Main Goal name straight away – that will prevent any confusion with the original template or any previously-uploaded instances.
+Tip: use a Name at the start of the Main Goal name to identify each goalscape by tab label and in the list under the Home tab.

 Use the shared goalscape to communicate about any issues and track progress.
 Since everyone involved always sees the latest version, the review process is ongoing, which saves a lot of time in periodic meetings (and may even make most of those meetings unnecessary).